vighneshiyer/vighneshiyer.com/content/research/blog/2025_09-ask_the_model/index.md

     "reddi-agent_cleanup1.png",
 ], popout=false, caption="Delete `.claude` please, that wasn't supposed to be committed") }}

-Of course, that didn't stop the latest Reddi "blog post", ["Week 9: Can AI Master Predictive Reasoning?
-Designing for Patterns You Can't See"](https://harvard-edge.github.io/cs249r_fall2025/blog/2024/10/29/memory-systems-prediction/) from being completely model generated.
+Of course, that didn't stop the latest "blog post", ["Week 9: Can AI Master Predictive Reasoning?
+Designing for Patterns You Can't See"](https://harvard-edge.github.io/cs249r_fall2025/blog/2024/10/29/memory-systems-prediction/), from being completely model generated.

 > *How do you design systems to predict the unpredictable?*
 >